j0naslarss0n/iotCloudSolution/README.md

 I initially created a thing in <i><b>AWS Iot -> All devices -> Things and Create thing</i></b> chose a name and press next.
 Chose Autogenerate certificate and attach a policy, if there isn't any then create a policy to your thing and download the whole folder with keys and certificates (to give your physical thing access).
 The policy is created within the AWS IoT in <i><b>AWS Iot-> Security -> Policies</i></b>.
 They can be made with the builder or written in json and should look something like this in json.

-Copy the downloaded certificate folder and files with scp to your device, in my case the Raspberry Pi3, so that it is accessable for your script.
-With the <i><b>MQTT test client</i></b> you should be able to see your device pushing in data with your topic or see all with `#` flag.
-I set my topic as `area/thing-name/source/pub`.

 ```{
   "Version": "2012-10-17",